gcapes/git-course/02-local.md

 This shows the difference between the latest copy in the repository and the changes we've made.

-* `-` means a line was deleted.  * `+` means a line was added.  * Note that, a line that has been edited is shown as a removal of the old line and an addition of the updated line.
+* `-` means a line was deleted.
+* `+` means a line was added.
+* Note that a line that has been edited is shown as a removal of the old line and an addition of the updated line.

 Looking at differences between commits is one of the most common activities.